-On June 6, 2019, ADOT provided a copy of the PM hot-spot questionnaire for a 10-day consultation period, to the following consulting parties: EPA, FHWA, MAG, Arizona Department of Environmental Quality (ADEQ), and the Maricopa County Air Quality Department, as the local air agency in Maricopa County.
-The consultation period concluded on June 18, 2019, resulting in concurrence that the proposed project does not meet the criteria to be considered a Project of Air Quality Concern (POAQC).
+On June 6, 2019, ADOT provided a copy of the PM hot-spot questionnaire for interagency consultation, to the following consulting parties: EPA, FHWA, MAG, Arizona Department of Environmental Quality (ADEQ), and the Maricopa County Air Quality Department, as the local air agency in Maricopa County.
+The consultation period concluded on June 20, 2019, resulting in concurrence that the proposed project does not meet the criteria to be considered a Project of Air Quality Concern (POAQC).

-On June 6, 2019, ADOT provided a copy of the CO hot-spot questionnaire and associated planning assumptions to the following consultation parties, for a 30-day consultation period: EPA, FHWA, MAG, ADEQ, and the Maricopa County Air Quality Department, as the local air agency in Maricopa County.
-There were no comments on the methodology and assumptions, including the four intersections recommended for quantitative analysis, and on July 9, 2019, ADOT concluded interagency consultation.
+On June 6, 2019, ADOT provided a copy of the CO hot-spot questionnaire and associated planning assumptions to the following consultation parties, for interagency consultation: EPA, FHWA, MAG, ADEQ, and the Maricopa County Air Quality Department, as the local air agency in Maricopa County.
+There were no comments on the methodology and assumptions, including the four intersections recommended for quantitative analysis, and on July 9, 2019, ADOT concluded interagency consultation and started project level CO modeling for transportation conformity.

-Documentation of interagency correspondence, including the completed questionnaires that provide methodologies for the PM{10} and CO, can be found in Appendix A.
+Documentation of interagency correspondence, including the completed questionnaires that provide methodologies for the $PM{10}$ and CO, can be found in Appendix A.